Smart-Commons/NY-High-Line-Analysis/methodology/readme.md

 ### Property value change:

-Next, we calculate the coefficients of value change for each year.
+Next, we calculated the coefficients of value change for each year.
 This is done by calculating the cumulative value of properties, within one synthetic parent lot, in a particular year and dividing it by the same value from the previous year.

 <!---
 ```cs